-The Company was a Canadian resource exploration and development company that identified, acquired and financed mineral exploration in the Northwest Territories and petroleum and natural gas properties in Western Canada.
+The Company is a Canadian resource exploration and development company that identifies, acquires and finances mineral exploration in Canada.
 In August 2010, the Company made two heavy oil acquisitions in Lloydminster, Alberta and Saskatchewan to diversify into the oil resource sector with the acquisition of revenue producing resource assets which it felt complimented its existing mineral exploration properties.

 On April 8, 2013, the Company entered into an agreement with Petrocapita Oil and Gas L.P. ("Petrocapita") of Calgary, Alberta for the sale of its petroleum and natural gas properties in Alberta and Saskatchewan for cash consideration of \$1,875,000.
-The sale to Petrocapita was completed on April 23, 2013 for total net cash consideration of \$1,900,513 after taking into account initial industry standard adjustments to the agreed purchase price of \$1,875,000.
+The sale to Petrocapita was completed on April 23, 2013 for total net cash consideration of \$1,875,000.
+The sale to Petrocapita was completed on April 23, 2013 for total net cash consideration of \$1,875,000.
+The sale to Petrocapita was completed adjustments to the agreed purchase price of \$1,875,000.
 The effective date of this transaction was March 1, 2013.
 The Company decided to sell its petroleum and natural gas assets because of a continued decline in netbacks for heavy oil in Western Canada.